 Humans, leopards, leopards, and snakes

-Weeds: Small animals of different types are spiders, snails, worms, ants and small ground spine.
-It eats grass, shrubs, shoots, bark, tubers, roots and fruits.
+Weeds: Small animals of different types are spiders, snails, worms, ants, and small ground spines.
+It eats grass, shrubs, shoots, bark, tubers, roots, and fruits.

 Mandrills are all-out.
-In the daytime, they take grass for fruits, roots and insects, both reptiles and amphibians, and sleep in the trees at night.
+In the daytime, they take grass for fruits, roots, and insects, both reptiles and amphibians and sleep in the trees at night.
+Mandrills consume a wide variety of foods, including fruit, seeds, mushrooms, roots, insects, snails, worms, frogs, and occasionally even small vertebrates and snakes.
+Mandrill ladies and their offspring often sit in midlevel trees, while males scavenge for food on the ground.

 Length: About 22in female, 32in male